yoshi-aiwork/pdf_merge_page_reorder/README.md

 Welcome to the PDF Extract & Merge Tool!
 This easy-to-use application helps you combine pages from two different PDF files into a single, new PDF.
 You can select specific pages, arrange them in any order you like, and even give your new PDF a custom filename.

+## 💡 Use Case 🐱
+Need to add a handwritten ("wet") signature to only the last page of a PDF while preserving lossless PDF integrity?
+Print, sign, and merge — without ever touching the other pages.
+Here are a few common scenarios:

+- Sign‑only the last page of long contractsSkip wasting paper on 20+ pages.
+Extract the final page, sign it, then merge it back in seconds.

+-HR & onboarding paperworkMany HR forms still need a physical signature line.
+Print just that page, hand‑sign, and keep the file structure intact.
 ## ✨ Features

 *   **Upload Two PDFs:** Easily upload your 'PDF A' and 'PDF B' files.